 Children also have a well-rounded childhood while being close to both parents instead of only having a primary caregiver.

-As the shape and structure of modern families begins to transform, we see more gay dads, transgender dads, stepdads, and divorced dads than ever before.
+As the shape and structure of modern families begins to transform, we see more stepdads and divorced dads than ever before.
 Not too long ago, there was only one paternal figure in the lives of children around the world, and he wasn’t very involved most of the time either.

-Most importantly, however, all these new dads are keenly aware of their roles in the lives of the child and are attempting to be the best version of themselves for the sake of the children.
-Stepdads, gay dads, and divorced single dads are very aware of their unique new roles in society, and most of them play their part to perfection.
+These new dads are keenly aware of their roles in the lives of the child and are attempting to be the best version of themselves for the sake of the children.
+Stepdads and divorced single dads are very aware of their unique new roles in society, and most of them play their part to perfection.

 Look around your own life, and you’ll see tons of great role models within each of these categories.
 Great dads were a rarity earlier, and now they’re thankfully a dime a dozen!